72services/vaadin-database-performance/README.md

 # Vaadin Database Performance

-This is an example project for my talk **High-performance data access with Vaadin** at the [Vaadin Dev Day - Spring 2021](High-performance data access with Vaadin)
+This is an example project for my talk **High-performance data access with Vaadin**.

 The project is a standard Maven project, so you can import it to your IDE of choice.
 [Read more how to set up a development environment](https://vaadin.com/docs/v14/flow/installing/installing-overview.html) for Vaadin projects (Windows, Linux, macOS).